buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_DATABASE</b><br />
 Type: `int`<br />

 By default, the database is 0.
-Setting the database is not supported with redis cluster.
+Setting the database is not supported with Redis cluster.
 As such, if you have `storage.redis_cluster:true`, then this value should be omitted or explicitly set to 0.

 ### analytics_storage.optimisation_max_idle
 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_MAXIDLE</b><br />